Sanju-Shrestha/Customer-Churn-Prediction/README.md

   * Data Version Control (DVC): DVC is used for tracking datasets and model versions.

-  * Machine Learning Model: LightGBM is used as the machine learning model for churn prediction.
+  * Machine Learning Model: Logistic Regression (v0.0.2) is used as the machine learning model for churn prediction.
 The training process is modularized into stages such as data ingestion, validation, transformation, training, evaluation, and validation.

   * MLflow & Dagshub: MLflow is used for tracking experiments, and Dagshub is integrated to monitor and collaborate on the project.